derek-graves/cs1-assignments/topic1-fundamentals/distance-from-zero/README.md

 ### Description

 Write a function called `distanceFromZero` that takes one parameter.
 If the type of the parameter is `int` or `float`, return the absolute value of the input.
 Otherwise, return a string indicating to the user that they used the wrong input.
+For the absolute value portion, feel free to use Python's built in `abs` function.

 You will likely need the `isinstance` function that is built into Python.
 This function takes two parameters, an object and a datatype, and returns a boolean indicating whether the object was of the given type.
 For example, the following call to the function would evaluate to False, because x is not a string.